5 things to know about shield & first guardian collapse

 Once your internal dispute resolution is ‘answered’, you can take the complaint to AFCA for external dispute resolution (EDR).

 This process can be very stressful, and it’s complicated by the many entities and companies involved.
-You can call AFCA on 1800 931 678 (Free call) and email them at info@afca.org.au
+You can call AFCA on 1800 931 678 (Free call) and email them at info@afca.org.au to understand more about this process.

 It’s very important that if any of the financial firms involved in your superannuation or investment are in liquidation, you must lodge a complaint as quickly as possible.